mathematicw/Autonomys-Governance/README.md

 - Example of sending transactions: `examples/node/src/utils/signAndSend.ts`
 - Example of working with the API: `examples/node/src/utils/setup.ts`

+> **The Code is Updated**: Some bugs have been fixed, various unexpected command usage scenarios have been accounted for, the result display design has been improved.
+Detailed comments have been added!
-> **Update**: ⚠️The code just updated.
-The voting results are now correctly being recorded to Auto-drive and retrieved from by the `/result` command.
-The simple version (where results are saved in consensus layer) is moved to votebot-simple directory.
+There stil is the simple version, where results are saved in consensus layer, in the votebot-simple directory.
+Just for an example.
-This is, of course, not the final version—bugs are being fixed as they are found, and new ideas for improving functionality are continuously implemented.
+This is, of course, not the final version - new ideas for improving functionality are continuously implemented.

 ## Below is detailed description of the bot algorithm